-Mannurunda Song From Soorarai Pottru Starring Suriya To Be Out At 6 PM Today
+Mannurunda Song From Soorarai Pottru Out: Suriya's Folk Song Will Give You Village Vibes

 Suriya-starrer, Soorarai Pottru is creating a buzz amongst the masses.
 Directed by Sudha Kongara, the film is produced by Suriya's 2D Entertainment and Guneet Monga's Sikhya Entertainment.

-Amidst all, the second song of Soorarai Pottru, Mannurunda is all set to release on Monday at 6 pm.
-The music composer of the film, GV Prakash Kumar shared delightful news on Sunday.
+Earlier, the music composer of the film, GV Prakash Kumar had shared delightful news on Sunday.
 Taking to Twitter, he wrote, "Get ready for raw folk #mannurunda".

 Get ready for raw folk #mannurunda pic.twitter.com/hPqUKIP9gK— G.V.Prakash Kumar (@gvprakash) March 8, 2020